saliormoon/Cookbook/recipes/UsingArangoDBInGiantSwarm.md

     > swarm scaleup guesser/guesser-game/guesser-front-end --count=2
     Scaling up component guesser/guesser-game/guesser-front-end by 2...

-and now three node servers are up and running
+and now three node servers are up and running.
+We at ArangoDB are hard at work to make scalung up the back-end database equally easy.
+Stay tuned for new releases in early 2015...

     TO BE CONTINUED (waiting for feedback von GiantSwarm)